ed-barberis/devops-2.0/README.md

 ## Overview

-The DevOps 2.0 project enables the user to build two types of [VirtualBox](https://www.virtualbox.org/) VMs.
-A console (headless) VM designed for an Operations role, and a full desktop VM designed for a Developer role.
+The DevOps 2.0 project enables an IT Administrator, Software Developer, or DevOps engineer to automate the building of [VirtualBox](https://www.virtualbox.org/) VMs using open source tools from [Hashicorp](https://www.hashicorp.com/).

+The first step involves building the base VMs, which consist of two types:

+-	__Base-Desktop VM__: A full desktop VM with no project-specific tooling.
+-	__Base-Headless VM__: A console (headless) VM with minimal tooling.

+Next, using these base VMs as a foundation, the user can build more advanced VM images provisioned for project-specific tasks.
+These include:

+-	__Developer VM__: Desktop VM designed for a project-specific Developer role,
+-	__Operations VM__: Headless VM designed for a project-specific Operations role.
+-	__CICD VM__: Headless VM designed for continuous integration, continuous delivery (CI/CD) and project-specific DevOps automation.

 To build the DevOps 2.0 [VirtualBox](https://www.virtualbox.org/) VMs, the following open source software needs to be installed on the host machine: